Acupuncture For Skin Disorders

 According to WHO, there were random clinical trials that proved the effectiveness of acupuncture on chloasma, herpes zoster, pruritus, and neurodermatitis.
-Luan et al reports in Chinese Acupuncture and Moxibustion (1996), 60 cases of chloasma recovered after treatment with auricular acupuncture and acupressure, which produced significantly better effects than Vitamins C and E.
+Luan et al. report in Chinese Acupuncture and Moxibustion (1996), 60 cases of chloasma recovered after treatment with auricular acupuncture and acupressure, which produced significantly better effects than Vitamins C and E.

-In another report in the World Journal of Acupuncture-Moxibustion (1994), Chen et al observed the curative effects of laser acupuncture on the human (alpha) herpes virus 3.
+In another report in the World Journal of Acupuncture-Moxibustion (1994), Chen et al. observed laser acupuncture's curative effects on the human (alpha) herpesvirus 3.
 The procedure brought about pain relief and scar tissue formation more quickly than polyinosinic acid treatment.

 Aside from performing significantly better than other treatment modalities, acupuncture also produced anti-pruritic effects (British Journal of Dermatology, 1987) and proved to be effective in treating neurodermatitis using the three-step seven-star needling therapy (Journal of Guiyang Chinese Medical College, 1998).

 Aside from herbs and acupuncture, traditional Chinese medicine also recommends changes in diet.
 Generally, people with skin disorders should avoid alcohol, fish, shrimp, and crab.
 Eating leafy green vegetables and fruits is strongly recommended.

 – Multi-modalities of natural therapies are used